Stupeflix/stupeflix-sxml-doc/docs/language.rst

 Effects
 -------

-You will find a complete descriptions of parameters for each kind of effects in http://wiki.stupeflix.com/doku.php?id=effects.
+You will find a complete descriptions of parameters for each kind of effects in :doc:`effects`.

 A typical effect tag looks like: